perxpective/Cybersecurity-Therapy/SMW/Practical/SMW Practical 3 - Configuring and Managing Resource Access.md

 41. (Optional) Verify if the data transfer between Windows 10 and SF1 are encrypted using Wireshark

 ## Publishing a Shared Folder
+1. Click Tools and click Active Directory Users and Computers
+2.